 You can watch the video clip below to see more about this guy.
 Fair warning: it may be painful to your stomach to see this.
 Please believe me that I'm showing this to you for a purpose.
 I'm trying to make a point.
-But still, please try not to get sick on your laptop.

 Now, I want you to imagine that you are given special pair of glasses that allows you to look around and see what people look like spiritually.
 What would most people look like?
 What would most people in your church look like?
 What would you see in a mirror?

 If we had these glasses, I'm afraid we would see that America is crawling with adult babies.

 There is an appropriate time for someone to be baby Christians.
 We don't expect babies to be mature right when they are born.
 Babies need appropriate care.
 Babies need milk.
 And, babies make...messes.
 We shouldn't expect Christians to be spiritually mature the moment they are born again.
 Also, none of us will ever reach perfection in this life, but we should grow up.
 It's normal to be a baby for a while, but after a long time, it's disturbing.

 Getting older happens automatically.
 Becoming spiritually mature does not.

 Paul chided the Corinthians Christians for still being "mere infants" in Christ.
 He lamented that he still had to give them spiritual milk instead of solid food because they weren't ready for it (1 Cor.
 3:1-3).
 The author to the Hebrews made a similar statement.
 He wrote: